Financial Literacy for Investors · · 19 min read

 To create your depreciation schedule, follow these steps:

 1. Gather Necessary Information: Collect all relevant data, including the purchase price, closing costs, and any enhancements made to the asset.
-This information determines your cost basis, which is essential for precise calculations under the real estate depreciation schedule.
+This information determines your cost basis, which is essential for precise calculations under the tax code.

-2. Determine the Depreciable Basis: Subtract the value of the land from your total cost basis.
-For example, if your property cost $300,000 and the land is valued at $100,000, your depreciable basis would be $200,000.
+2. Determine the Depreciable Amount: Subtract the value of the land from your total cost basis.
+For example, if your property cost $300,000 and the land is valued at $100,000, your depreciable amount would be $200,000.

 3. Select an Amortization Approach: Choose an amortization method that aligns with your investment strategy.
 Common approaches include straight-line and declining balance, each offering distinct benefits based on your financial goals.
-Notably, under the recent One Big Beautiful Bill, the bonus write-off has been reinstated to a full 100% allowance for qualifying assets acquired after January 19, 2025, significantly enhancing your tax benefits.
+Notably, under the recent tax legislation, the bonus write-off has been reinstated to a full 100% allowance for qualifying assets acquired after January 19, 2025, significantly enhancing your cash flow.

-The real estate depreciation schedule outlines the decrease in value of properties over time.
-Create the real estate depreciation schedule: Utilize a spreadsheet or accounting software to arrange your amortization schedule.
+The depreciation schedule outlines the decrease in value of properties over time.
+Create the Schedule: Utilize a spreadsheet or accounting software to arrange your amortization schedule.
 Include the following columns:

 • Year